The contribution of South African corporate communication practitioners to organisational performance

 Fouché, Elizma (North-West University, 2003)A logo lies central in an organisation's visual identity system and it is a way of communicating fundamental aspects about the organisation, such as the organisation personality or the organisation's mission and vision. ...

 The relationship between corporate communication efforts, client communication satisfaction and –relationship satisfaction, and client economic contribution within a financial services organisation Le Roux, Karle (North-West University, 2011)After facing the economic recession, the South–African and global business sectors started revaluating their human capital and the positions they represent within an organisation.
-Each individual now had to prove that ...
+Each individual now had to prove that they ...